qualtrak/docs-data-connector-api/documentation/source/index.rst

 In this :ref:`gettingstarted-label` section you will be guided through how to:

-* how to obtain the RESTful api middleware
+* obtain the RESTful api middleware
-* how to confirm that the middleware deployment is correct
+* confirm that the middleware deployment is correct
-* how to build search criteria with our **Integration Tool**
+* build search criteria with our `Integration Tool <http://dev.qualtrak.com/Cit>`_
-* how to create your connector
+* create your connector
-* how to test your search criteria with your new middleware
+* test your search criteria with your new middleware
-* how to generate an artefact required during the installation of **Coach**
+* generate an artefact required during the installation of **Coach**